GoogleCloudPlatform/service-extensions/callouts/python/extproc/example/prompt_amender/README.md

 the raw prompt text or rendered template output, to prevent sensitive context from leaking into operational logs.

+### Metrics and tracing

+`prompt_amender_requests_total`, `prompt_amender_amend_latency_seconds`,
+and `prompt_amender_config_reloads_total` are real OTEL instruments (see `metrics.py`), and the body phase emits a `prompt_amender.amend` span parented to the incoming `traceparent` header.
+Both only actually export somewhere once `OTEL_EXPORTER_OTLP_ENDPOINT` is set -- the Terraform variable of the same name wires it into the Cloud Run container; left unset, the OTEL API's no-op default stays in place and calls succeed without exporting anything.

+The design doc's "Prometheus-compatible" requirement is satisfied via OTLP ingestion into Cloud Monitoring (point `otel_exporter_otlp_endpoint` at a Cloud Monitoring-compatible OTLP endpoint, or at an OpenTelemetry Collector configured with a Google Cloud exporter), which then makes the metrics queryable through Cloud Monitoring's PromQL support -- this example doesn't run its own `/metrics` scrape endpoint.

 ### Fail-open

 If amendment fails (malformed JSON, a template render error, or a body over `MAX_REQUEST_BODY_BYTES`), the callout passes the request through with its original, unmutated body by default (`FAIL_OPEN=true`).
 Set `FAIL_OPEN=false` to reject with `500` instead.
-Note that a *missing* system instruction is no longer a failure case: if a matched request has none, the callout inserts one rather than skip governance -- see "Governance can't be opted out of" below.
+A *missing* system instruction is not a failure case: if a matched request has none, the callout inserts one rather than skip governance -- see "Governance can't be opted out of" below.

 ### Governance can't be opted out of

-The callout accepts both the canonical proto3 JSON field name `systemInstruction` and the snake_case `system_instruction` some clients send -- recognizing only one would silently skip governance for whichever spelling it doesn't know, and `systemInstruction` is what real Vertex/ Gemini SDK traffic actually sends.
-If a matched request has no system instruction at all, the callout inserts an empty one and applies the rule's mutation to it, rather than treating the absence as a pass-through: a client should not be able to bypass a matched policy by simply omitting the field.
+The callout accepts both the canonical proto3 JSON field name `systemInstruction` and the snake_case `system_instruction` some clients send, since `systemInstruction` is what real Vertex/Gemini SDK traffic actually sends.
+If a matched request has no system instruction at all, or has one in a shape the callout doesn't recognize, the callout inserts an empty one and applies the rule's mutation to it, rather than treating the absence as a pass-through: a client should not be able to bypass a matched policy by simply omitting the field or sending a malformed one.

 ### Identity headers must come from a trusted gateway